dotnet/machinelearning/docs/specs/mlnet-database-loader/mlnet-database-loader-specs.md

 **3. (Nice to have) Data loading from a database table (Simplest approach):**

+This is mostly a 'sugar method', but can be a 'nice to have feature' for users.
 The signature of the `DataOperationsCatalog.LoadFromDatabaseTable` method looks like:

 ```C#